ETFS Physical Palladium

 ETPMPD is backed by physically allocated palladium held by JPMorgan Chase Bank, N.A. (the Custodian) in London.
 Only metal that conforms with the London Platinum and Palladium Association’s (LPPM) rules for Good Delivery is accepted by the custodian.
 Each physical bar is segregated, individually identified and allocated which means there is no credit risk.
 Investors can choose to redeem units for the physical holdings.

-ETPMPD is an exchange traded commodity ("ETC") that can be created and redeemed on demand (by Authorised Participants).
+ETPMPD is an exchange traded product (ETP) that can be created and redeemed on demand (by Authorised Participants).
 It trades on the stock exchange just like a share and is settled and held in ordinary brokerage accounts.

 The physical palladium for ETPMPD is held in the vault(s) of JPMorgan Chase Bank, N.A. in London.
 The vault is audited twice yearly by the auditor Inspectorate.
-All audit reports are made available in the Resources section below.
-Each palladium bar in the vault is itemised in a bar-list which is available at the top of the web page.
+All audit reports are made available in the resources section below.
+Each palladium bar in the vault is itemised in a bar-list which is also available in the resources section below.

 Each ETPMPD unit comes with an entitlement to an amount of physical bullion.
+This amount was 0.094275922 fine troy ounces as at 1 January 2021.
 The entitlement is reduced daily by a management fee of 0.49% per annum.
-The exact metal entitlement per unit is published on the ETF Securities website daily.

 To redeem for physical palladium, an investor needs to: